GB4 Championship

 The GB4 Championship is a single seater motorsport series based in the United Kingdom.
 The championship is operated by MotorSport Vision with support from the BRDC, and is aimed at young drivers graduating from karting or club level motorsport such as Formula Ford.
 The championship was announced in September 2021 and the first season started at Snetterton in April 2022.

 History

-The championship was launched in September 2021, and is designed to be a low-cost alternative to Formula 4 championships.
-A total of 12 teams have stated intentions to race in the first season.

-The Tatuus F4-T014 car will be used by all competitors, and operated by teams or the competitors themselves.
-All cars will be powered by Abarth engines and use Pirelli tyres.
+The championship was launched in early September 2021.

 The first round of the inaugural season took place at Snetterton Circuit on 2 April 2022, with the first winner being Nikolas Taylor driving for Fortec Motorsports.

 Car

-The GB4 Championship uses the Tatuus F4-T014 car previously used by the Italian, ADAC, Spanish and other F4 championships across Europe.
+From 2022 to 2024, the GB4 Championship used the Tatuus F4-T014 car previously used by the Italian, ADAC, Spanish and other F4 championships across Europe.

 The engine is an Abarth-branded, turbocharged Autotecnica Motori 1.4L FTJ I4 and produces 160hp.
 It features a sequential six-speed gearbox developed by Sadev and Magneti Marelli electronics.

+Starting in 2025, the series will introduce the Tatuus MSV GB4-025, a modified version of the Tatuus MSV-022, used by the GB3 Championship from 2022 to 2024.
+The new chassis will feature a Mountune 2.0L engine.

+Costs

+Costs of running in the initial years of the championship were significantly lower than Formula 4 due to the use of the older Tatuus F4-T014, which could be purchased second hand (as in many cases it was no longer eligible for use in Formula 4).
+As the GB3 Championship usually runs at the same event weekends and uses a modified version of the same car, many spare parts can be shared if a team runs in both categories.